 Why did Earth Rebirth choose to become a nonprofit organization?

 Earth Rebirth is a community initiative.
 Everything Earth Rebirth does is focused on empowering people to help themselves and others.
-Earth Rebirth wants to get the right people involved for the right reasons.
+We hope to get the right people to make an impact involved for the right reasons.